Field-induced magnetic phase transition driven by a ground state level-crossing in CsErSe$_2$: Introduction

+In this work, we identify a field-induced phase transition arising from the level-crossing in the ground state of the delafossite CeErSe$_2$ at $\Bc \approx 5.4$ T, when magnetic field ($B$) is applied along the crystalline $c$-axis ($\Bpc$).
+To our best knowledge, such field-induced level-crossings involving the ground state and the corresponding field-induced transition have not been explicitly predicted from a well-characterized CEF Hamiltonian. \black

+This first-order transition is manifested in a step-like change in magnetization ($M_c$) and a corresponding conspicuous peak at $\Bc$ in magnetic susceptibility as a function of field.
+We performed AC susceptibility measurements and verified an peak at $\Bc$. \black In $B<\Bc$, the non-monotonic Zeeman gap exhibits its maximum at $\Bx$ --- the crossing of the 1st and 2nd excited states (Fig. \ref{fig:sch}(a)) --- which leads to a plateau-like field dependence of magnetization before its step-like increase at $\Bc$.

+We predicted this transition and associated magnetic properties based one our model Hamiltonian $\htot$ for the system, which consists of the CEF ($\hcef$), Zeeman ($\hz$), and XXZ-like exchange interactions ($\hxxz$) within the Weiss mean-field (MF) approximation: \bee \htot = \hcef+ \hz+\hxxz. \ene Because of a weak contribution from exchange interaction in the $f$-electron systems like \cers, the robust determination of $\hcef$ is most crucial to accurately predicting magnetic behavior.
+We achieve this by directly probing the field-dependence of the CEF level splitting using magneto-optical spectroscopy.
+We find that leveraging the magnetic field offers a unique opportunity to determine the parameters of $\hcef$, leading us to accurate predictions.

+Finally, we report long-range magnetic ordering in \cers below $T_N = 110$ mK.
+Our neutron diffraction reveals stripe antiferromagnetic ordering.
+Experimentally observed $T_N$ is consistent with in-plane exchange energy obtained from our fitting, which reassures us that the validity of the MF approximation extends to low temperatures. \black

-Our work reveals the rich physics of CEF interactions under high magnetic fields, demonstrating that even single-ion physics can host unexpected complexity.
-This opens a new avenue for exploring the frustrated magnetism unique to rare-earth magnets, where the CEF energy scales are small enough to be manipulated with moderate magnetic field intensity available in a modern laboratory.
+With an accurately determined microscopic Hamiltonian, our work reveals the rich CEF physics of a single ion under high magnetic field.
+This opens a new avenue for exploring frustrated magnetism in rare-earth systems, enables identification of the origin of unusual magnetic properties, and establishes a firm foundation for disentangling collective inter-ion interactions from single-ion physics.

-The paper is organized as follows.
-Sec.\ref{methods} describes the \cers samples, experimental methods, and the Hamiltonian used to calculate energy spectra and magnetic properties.
-Sec.\ref{mo}~presents magneto-optical spectroscopy and analysis for two field directions, from which we determine the Stevens coefficients and spin-exchange energies.
-Sec.\ref{chiac} reports AC susceptibility and magnetization measurements compared with calculations, while Sec.\ref{neutron} examines the long-range magnetic order revealed by elastic neutron scattering.
-Sec.\ref{disc} discusses the comparison with calculated intensities and the overall implications of our work, and Sec.\ref{sum} summarizes the study.
-Additional data and analyses are provided in the Appendices.
+This paper is organized as follows.
+Sec. \ref{methods} introduces the CsErSe$_2$ sample and experimental methods.
+In Sec. \ref{MO}, we first present magneto-optical spectroscopic data obtained from far-infrared and Raman experiments and the determination of the set of parameters in the Hamiltonian in Eq. (\ref{eq:htot}) based on those data.
+Sec. \ref{chiac} reports AC magnetic susceptibility measurements as a function of temperature and field, compared with the predictions of our Hamiltonian.
+Sec. \ref{neutron} presents the long-range magnetic order revealed by elastic neutron scattering experiments.
+Sec. \ref{disc} discusses the overall implications of our work, and Sec.
+V summarizes the study.